denten/denten.github.io/_includes/CV/04-projects.md

 - "[Rikers Story Bot](http://xpmethod.plaintext.in/technologies-of-dissent/rikersbot.html)."
   Coding workshop and algorithmic storytelling event set in and about Rikers Island correctional facility, New York City's main jail complex.
-Principle convener and co-instructor in collaboration with Columbia's Center for Justice.
+Principal convener and co-instructor in collaboration with Columbia's Center for Justice.
 Featured in [*Fast Company*](https://web.archive.org/web/20151203024210/http://www.fastcompany.com/3053907/innovation-agents/how-rikers-inmates-and-columbia-students-built-a-twitter-bot-with-no-inter) and [*Prison